 After-hours, weekends and emergencies: Call or text DWI Attorney Grant Scheiner at 713-581-4540.

-Disclaimer: This web page and contents of how2refuse.com and scheinerlaw.com are not legal advice and do not create an attorney-client relationship.
+Disclaimer: This web page and contents of how2refuse.com and scheinerlaw.com is not legal advice and do not create an attorney-client relationship.
 This web page and contents of how2refuse.com and scheinerlaw.com contain basic information for people who want to know their rights and how to exercise those rights.
 Information herein applies only to police encounters in Texas.
-If you have been stopped, questioned or arrested in a criminal matter, you should contact your own attorney for advice.
+If you have been stopped, questioned, or arrested in a criminal matter, you should contact your own attorney for advice.